Playground inspector training

 Participants who successfully complete the course/s will receive a statement of attainment (SOA).
 The SOA does not expire and there is no requirement to re-certify in 3 years time.

 You may require your staff to ensure their knowledge and skills are up to date with industry requirements.
 Training can be arranged over 1 day and attracts a reduced rate.
 This training is conducted separately from other training, however upon completing the 1 day course, you will be awarded with a certificate of completion.
+This training can be done via video conference or distance learning.

 Upgrade from Operational to Comprehensive

 If your staff already hold the Visual and Operational units.
 You can upgrade them to Comprehensive at a reduced rate.
+This training can also be done via video conference or distance.

 Use of appropriate PPE